DIKU-EDU/DiMS/README.md

 Ideally, when 2 follows 1, it is feasible for the good students to fully grasp (and utilize) the black-box beneath them.

-P.S. "dims" is also a Danish word for a small gizmo — a thing whose name is either forgotten or unknown, but is useful for a particular job.
+P.S. "dims" is also a Danish word for "gizmo".

 # Resources